sdknintex/dl_apex_IApexDataSource_ExternalData/README.md

 # dl_apex_IApexDataSource_ExternalData
-The following sample collection demonstrates how to implement the IApexDataSource interface to define external data sources that use the various inner classes implemented in the ExternalData class to provide external data for use in DDPs.

 Each sample in this collection is a single, standalone file, meant to be implmented from a Developer Console in Salesforce.

+These samples demonstrate how to implement the IApexDataSource and ExternalData class to provide data for use in Document Packages with the Nintex Drawloop app.

 ## ExternalData sample